What is a ladyboy? Definition and more

 - The USA

-All have a substantial number of Asian immigrants, including “ladyboys”.
+All have an increasing population of Asian immigrants, including “ladyboys”.
 While in Asia, it’s almost “easy” to meet ladyboys, as easy as meeting someone randomly in the street.
 The only problem is: will you be able to spot them?
 Asian ladyboys pass remarkably in the crowd.
-It’s sometimes extremely difficult to spot the difference between an Asian ladyboy and an Asian biological woman.
+It’s sometimes extremely difficult to spot the difference between an Asian ladyboy and a biological Asian woman.

-Another issue when traveling through Asia and meeting ladyboys “on the street”, is the risk of falling for ill-intentioned ladyboys.
+Another issue when travelling through Asia and meeting ladyboys “on the street”, is the risk of falling for ill-intentioned ladyboys.
 When you are a foreigner, not all the people you meet are random.
-You can be a target for opportunists, organized crime or sex workers.
-The stereotype is that all ladyboys are sex workers, but this is not the case.
+You can be a target for opportunists, organised crime or people looking for paid one night stands.
+The stereotype is that all ladyboys work in that industry, but this is not the case.

 There are many ladyboys who have a normal job.
 They do not have much time to hang out at bars or clubs to meet men.
-Of course they like to go out and have fun, but there are plenty of ladyboys that hang out in bars on a daily basis because they work in the sex industry.
+Of course they like to go out and have fun, but there are plenty of ladyboys that hang out in bars on a daily basis because they would like to meet men there to have some adult fun.